swehner/foos/doc/Troubleshooting.md

 This could be related to issues with dispmanx compositing.
 A solution to this problem is reducing the dispmanx layers - you have several options for that:

-You can turn off the framebuffer doing the following before launching foos.py
+You can turn off the framebuffer doing the following before launching foos.py.
+This is done automatically when starting it from the console, but if you've started if through ssh you need root permissions to do this:
 ```
-tvservice -o && tvserice -p
+sudo sh -c "setterm -term linux -blank force >/dev/tty0 </dev/tty0"
 ```

-To get the frame buffer back you can do:
+To get the console back you can run:
 ```
-fbset -depth 16
+sudo sh -c "setterm -term linux -blank poke >/dev/tty0 </dev/tty0"
 ```

 Another option is to disable the camera preview in config.py: